miekg/pandoc2rfc/README.md

   for this;
 * Referencing figures and tables is done by abusing inline footnotes, which are typeset directly after the figure or table.

+As said, more extensive docs are here:
+<http://tools.ietf.org/html/draft-gieben-pandoc2rfc-03>.
+But after some setup, it
+is *just* typing Pandoc syntax in $EDITOR.

 ## Bare install